 I think next we headed to the Farmer’s Boy again and this time it was open.
 For some reason I let Mr X choose the drinks, a pint of Anchor and Green Devil were ordered.
 The only fuck up with this was that both drinks were real ales!
 And fuck me, myself and Mr X are not partial to either of them.
 Although in his defence the packet of chorizo flavoured crisps he added into the round were at least spot on.

-Leaving Aleman, Indy & Sean behind here to head back South, me, Mr X & 4 Days headed off towards the Victoria and eternal damnation.
-I think we had about six or seven Jägerbombs to go with our pints and the jukebox got a thorough good going over as well.
-4 Days, a little worse for wear, decided to abandon ship leaving me and Mr X to more pints and Jäger.
+Leaving Aleman, Indy & Sean behind here to head back South, me, Mr X & 4 Days instead headed off towards the Victoria and eternal damnation.
+I think we had about six or seven Jägerbombs here to go with our pints and the jukebox got a thorough good going over as well.
+4 Days, a little worse for wear by this point, decided to abandon ship leaving me and Mr X to yet more pints and Jäger.

 With the evening getting on, the drunken plan was to get the last train home back to our manor.
 The time of that service was 2302hrs.
-From leaving the pub, to buying more alcohol and getting some fried chicken, we somehow managed to get onto the Brighton train instead (thanks to a helpful bastard of a member of the local constabulary).
+From leaving the pub, to buying more alcohol and getting some fried chicken along the way, we somehow instead managed to get onto the Brighton train instead (thanks to a helpful member of the local bastard constabulary).
 Now this wasn’t a complete disaster, it just meant that we would need to get off a East Croydon and then trek west to home.
-Unfortunately at this point, we both failed to remain awake for this important moment and totally missed our stop.
+Unfortunately at this point, we both failed to remain awake for this all important moment and totally missed our stop.

 |Oh yeah.
 Jaegerbombs.
 Great idea.